Worldbuilding/kaztron/2x/cogs/reminders.md

 * `.saylater #community-programs at 12:00: Welcome to our AMA with philosopher Aristotle!` - Single message at noon UTC.
 * `.saylater #announcements at 12:00 every 1 hour limit 24: Attention, citizens.
 For the duration of gremlin season, all citizens must be on the lookout for crown-stealing gremlins.
 Any sightings or incidents must be reported to your nearest moderator immediately.` - Recurring message every hour starting at noon UTC.
+* `.saylater #general at 15:00 pin: Karaoke hour for the next hour!
+Check out #karaoke for more info.` - Single message at 15:00 UTC, auto-pinned.

 ### 2.1. saylater list
 {: #saylater-list }